A Closer Look at the Robustness of Vision-and-Language Pre-trained Models: Experiments

 \section{Experiments}

-We conduct extensive experiments to analyze the robustness of pre-trained V+L models and the effectiveness of our \textsc{Mango} framework.
-We first use \textsc{Uniter}~\cite{chen2019uniter} as the backbone due to its superior performance on diverse V+L tasks, and compare \textsc{Mango} with \textsc{Uniter} and \textsc{Villa}~\cite{gan2020large} baselines over all 9 robustness datasets (Sec.~\ref{sec:benchmark}), plus a VQA-v2 dataset.
+In experiments, we first use \textsc{Uniter}~\cite{chen2019uniter} as the backbone on diverse V+L tasks, then compare \textsc{Mango} with \textsc{Uniter} and \textsc{Villa}~\cite{gan2020large} baselines over all 9 robustness datasets (Sec.~\ref{sec:benchmark}), plus a VQA-v2 dataset.
 We focus our study on these 10 benchmarks as there is no existing robustness dataset on other tasks except for VQA.
-We leave the collection of such benchmarks and the evaluation on other V+L tasks to future study.